Trinity Sunday, year B, May 27, 2018

 Of the artist, Wikipedia says "Henry Ossawa Tanner was ... the first African-American painter to gain international acclaim.
 He moved to Paris in 1891 to study, and decided to stay there, being readily accepted in French artistic circles."
 Tanner died in 1937.

 The painting is owned by the Pennsylvania Academy of the Fine Arts (United States - Philadelphia).
-The image is provided by the-athenaeum.org, which asserts that it is in the public domain.
-The site has images of 135 of Mister Tanner's paintings, many of which are of religious subjects.
+Click here for a larger version, and more about the painter..
+The site the-athenaeum.org has images of 135 of Mister Tanner's paintings, many of which are of religious subjects.

 Lector's Notes should be easily readable on any device, including small-screen ones like cell phones and tablets.
 This is among the first of a few hundred pages to be converted to a responsive format (responsive to the kind of screen you are using).
 Among the benefits: when you're not serving as lector, and you arrive at church and mute your cell phone, you can brief yourself on the readings you're about to hear.
 Format conversion is a work-in-progress and will be so until maybe April of 2018.